 - Electrocution: given the range of different types of pieces of equipment in usage on a farm, even in adverse weather conditions, being electrocuted can be one of the most common and serious types of injury suffered.

 The list above includes some of the most common types of farming and agricultural injuries, which lead to farm accident claims.
 However, there are numerous other causes of and circumstances in which workers on a farm could be injured.
 People can be injured whilst handling hazardous substances (such as pesticides and fertilizers).
-If you have been injured whilst working on or visiting a farm, you could be entitled to make farm accident compensation claims.
+If you have been injured whilst working on or visiting a farm, you could be entitled to make farm accident compensation claims or agricultural accident claims.
 Contact us today to find out more.

 Whilst the industry accounts for just 1% of workers in the UK, it makes up 20% of all fatal accidents in the workplace.
 The rate is similarly high for non-fatal accidents when compared with other workplaces.
 With such a high rate of incidents, there is increasing pressure on the industry to be better at complying with health and safety regulations, guidelines, and legislation.

 One of the biggest compulsions from such legislation is that farmers should make sure that their workers are kept safe from harm and have a safe environment to work in.
 If the farm or farmer you work for has (in some way) breached guidelines and caused you to suffer an injury, you have the right to make a farm accident claim.